lambda-io/manifest/README.md

 professionals, people who deal with software development - and even Computer Science students - have never heard of a different paradigm such as the functional one.

+## How

+### Meetups

+The idea is to make small Lambda I/O Meetups per city.
+Those meetups consists of an one-day meetup with talks - and maybe workshops - about everything in the functional world:

+- The paradigm itself
+- *Purist* languages
+- Functional libs and implementations
+- Parallelism/Concurrency
+- Benefits
+- Use cases
+- ...

+Those *Lambda I/O Meetups* have a pre-formatted style which can be found [here](https://github.com/lambda-io/meetup-organization-guidelines).

+### Conferences

+The small meetups aim to promote the functional knowledge in distributed/ decentralized way but they aren't enough since they exactly **small meetups**.
+So it is also important to promote big conferences yearly which would congregate big amounts of people per country.

+Those *Lambda I/O Conferences* have a pre-formatted style which can be found [here](https://github.com/lambda-io/conference-organization-guidelines).